 - It provides for the technical re-equipment of three car-repair depots.
 This project is less expensive than the reconstruction of the port, investments should pay back for 3-4 years.
 The total amount of necessary investments is about 200-250 million rubles.
 The network of railways is increasing the fleet of innovative cars for maintenance repair which requires the use of new technologies and diagnostic equipment.
 We started the project several months ago and expect to implement it during the 2018 year - also, of course, we are looking for partners and investors.

 - Another problem in our country, especially in its remote regions, is personnel.
-How do you cope with the shortage of good tech specialists, what attract them?
+How do you deal with the shortage of good techies, how do you attract them?

 - In the staff we need.
 This has always been, there is, and will be, the main question: in the final analysis, everything depends on people and their professionalism, from the worker to the financier, who "did not count" at the time of the crisis - or, on the contrary, managed to reduce losses to a minimum.
 It is especially difficult now with qualified technical staff.
 There is no good locksmith - and he must be taught, there are no inspectors, no engineers and mechanics in the amount required by modern production.
 How do we attract them?
 Learn by yourself.
 We try to keep those who arrived - we rent an employee an apartment, then, if a person we work long enough and successfully, we get housing for him.
 We have an individual approach not only to executives, chief engineers or engineers for production, but also to average technical personnel.
 In the past two or three years, we have been keeping wages at the market average, and in some, especially important cases, much higher than the standard.
 But we "lure" people to us (this is my personal impression) not only by salary and apartment, although this is very important.
 We are attracted by the fact that we are doing an interesting and promising business that will help the specialist to work with full efficiency and realize his professional potential.
 Our HR staff constantly monitor the market, we place applications in all colleges and profile universities.
 If there is a technical school next to the depot, then the chief of this depot will necessarily come there as often as possible and prospective students to know in person.